Knowing When to Stop: Delay-Adaptive Spiking Neural Network Classifiers with Reliability Guarantees: Experiments

-By leveraging calibration data, DC-SNN suitably increases the decision latency as the target probability $p_{\mathrm{targ}}$ increases.
-However, a non-positive reliability gap is only attained by DC-SNN when the number of calibration data points is sufficiently large, here $|\mathcal{D}^\text{cal}|=100$.
+For reference, in Fig.~\ref{r1}(a), we show the performance obtained by setting the threshold $p_\mathrm{th}$ in (\ref{stop}) to the accuracy target $p_\mathrm{targ}$.
+Following the results reported in Fig. \ref{fig:overall}(b), this approach yields unreliable decisions as soon as the target accuracy level is sufficiently large, here larger than $0.7$.
+By leveraging calibration data, DC-SNN can address this problem, suitably increasing the decision latency as $p_{\mathrm{targ}}$ increases.
+However, reliability -- i.e., a non-positive reliability gap -- is only approximately guaranteed when the number of calibration data points is sufficiently large, here $|\mathcal{D}^\text{cal}|=100$.

 In contrast, as shown in Fig.~\ref{r1}(b) and proved in Theorem 1, SpikeCP is always reliable, achieving a non-positive reliability gap irrespective of the number of calibration data points.
-Furthermore, with a fixed threshold $I_{\rm th}$ as in this example, increasing the size $|\mathcal{D}^\text{cal}|$ of the calibration data set has the effect of significantly reducing the average latency of DC-SNN.
+With a fixed threshold $I_{\rm th}$, as in this example, increasing the size $|\mathcal{D}^\text{cal}|$ of the calibration data set has the effect of significantly reducing the average latency.

-The trade-off supported by SpikeCP between latency and energy, on the one hand, and informativeness, i.e., set size, on the other hand, is investigated in Fig.~\ref{r2} by varying the target set size $I_\text{th}$, with target accuracy level $p_\text{targ}=0.9$ and $|\mathcal{D}^\text{cal}|=200$ calibration examples.
+The trade-off supported by SpikeCP between latency and energy, on the one hand, and informativeness, i.e., set size, on the other hand, is investigated in Fig.~\ref{r2} by varying the target set size $I_\text{th}$, with target accuracy level $p_\text{targ}=0.9$ and $|\mathcal{D}^\text{cal}|=200$ calibration examples on the MNIST-DVS dataset.
 Note that the reliability gap is always negative as in Fig.~\ref{r1}(b), and is hence omitted in the figure to avoid clutter.
 Increasing the target set size, $I_{\rm th}$, causes the final predicted set size, shown in the figure normalized by the number of classes $C=10$, to increase, yielding less informative decisions.
 On the flip side, sacrificing informativeness entails a lower (normalized) latency, as well as, correspondingly, a lower inference energy, with the latter shown in the figure as the average number of spikes per sample and per hidden neuron, $\mathbb{E}[S(\mv x)]/(1000T)$.